rsksmart/RSKIPs/IPs/RSKIP491.md

 Recent analysis of block template refresh intervals (as explored in [this research](https://blog.rootstock.io/noticia/leveraging-bitcoins-security-exploring-the-dynamics-of-merged-mining/)) showed that several mining pools have improved their block template refresh policies, reducing the time it takes to update new templates.
 These improvements have led to:
 - a **decrease in the sibling-to-main block ratio**,
-- and **faster effective block times**, previously averaging 30 seconds and now around [24 seconds](https://stats.rootstock.io/).
+- and **faster effective block times**, previously averaging 30 seconds and now around [24 seconds](https://stats.rootstock.io/)(at the time of writing).

-With these optimizations in place, reducing the block time to **10 seconds** is now more feasible, as the network can sustain faster block production without compromising stability.
+With these optimizations in place, reducing the block time to **10 seconds** is now feasible, as the network can sustain faster block production without compromising stability.

 By leveraging these mining pool improvements, this proposal aims to:
 - **Reduce block time to 10 seconds** with minimal impact on network congestion while maintaining stability.